FeyAgape/GitAndMore/Git.md

 2. Once you know the name of the branch it’s quite simple to check them out.
 - Run `git checkout BranchName` i.e git checkout `git checkout develop`.
 - If it's a feature branch: Run `git checkout feature/featurename` i.e git checkout `git checkout feature/task1`.

+## Git Rebase

+Getting Started

+`git rebase` allows you to reapply commits on top of another base tip

+## Git Merge - Check out, review, and merge locally

+1. Fetch and check out the branch for this merge request

+`git fetch origin`
+`git checkout -b branchname origin/branchname`

+2. Review the changes locally

+3. Merge the branch and fix any conflicts that come up

+`git fetch origin`
+`git checkout origin/develop`
+`git merge --no-ff branchname`

+Step 4.
+Push the result of the merge to the repository

+git push origin develop